MrDave1999/CPlugin.Net/README.md

 - Ideally, plugins should not depend on each other (reduce coupling), but in such cases a mechanism must be found that allows them to communicate with each other (e.g. a message broker).

-- There are cases where the host application and plugins reference the same dependency, so in each output directory there will be a copy of that dependency.
-This can cause fatal errors when running the host application.
+- There are cases where the host application and the plugins have a reference to the same version of a dependency, so in their output directories they will have a copy of the same dependency.
+This may cause unexpected behavior when running the host application.
+See this [thread](https://stackoverflow.com/q/75435015) or [this one too](https://github.com/MrDave1999/CPlugin.Net/issues/27).

-  *Example:* *Could not load type 'Example.Contracts.ICommand' from assembly 'MyPlugin1'*

 To correctly implement this pattern in .NET, it is necessary to know how `AssemblyLoadContext` works.
 This [article](https://tsuyoshiushio.medium.com/understand-advanced-assemblyloadcontext-with-c-16a9d0cfeae3) explains it very well.